VA Disability Appeals

 Though mesothelioma takes 10-50 years to develop after exposure to asbestos fibers, veterans with mesothelioma have limited life expectancy: just a few years — or even months — depending on their diagnosis.

 Most patients are not diagnosed until cancer has spread, making the chances of long-term survival slim.
-And, if a veteran’s VA disability claim is denied, they could lose out on crucial VA health care services at a time when they need it most.
+Also, if a veteran’s VA disability claim is denied, they could lose out on crucial VA health care services at a time when they need them most.

 Because of this, the appeals process can be a blessing to veterans with mesothelioma.